The Essential Guide to Kitchen Knives: Choosing the Right Tool for Every Task

 Uses

-Butchering: Splitting bones and large cuts of meat.
+• Splitting bones and tough cuts of meat

 Boning Knife